The Great Escape

 Upvote valid corrections to help move entries into the corrections section.

-Suggested correction: Hilts was a POW for some years before being transferred to this camp.
-His current clothing likely changed from when he was originally captured in his uniform, so he would not be considered a spy.
+Suggested correction: Hilts was a POW for a few years before being transferred to this camp.
+His current clothing likely changed from when he was originally captured in his uniform, so he would not have been considered a spy.
 After multiple escape attempts, his uniform could have been ruined.
 The Geneva Convention required that POWs receive shelter, food, clothing, medical care, etc. The Red Cross delivered care packages to POW camps containing food, miscellaneous apparel, and other essentials.
 Sweatshirts have existed since the 1920s and changed little.
 Also, chino pants have been around since the late 19th century.
-Hilts was an American, and light-colored chino/khaki trousers were standard-issue uniform for some U.S. military branches, along with leather bomber jackets for U.S. Air Force pilots.
+Hilts was an U.S. Air Force pilot, and light-colored khaki trousers (similar to chinos) were standard-issue uniform for some U.S. military branches, along with leather bomber jackets for Air Force pilots.
+Therefore, he is dressed appropriately for his military branch.

 raywest

-And none of them would have been available to a prisoner in a German POW camp in Poland in the mid 1940s.
+And none of them would have been available to a prisoner in a German POW camp in the mid 1940s.
 Not one single item of hipster fashion would have found its way into the camp.
 Even if it did, do you really think the German authorities would allow a prisoner to lounge about in civilian clothing?
 Talk about an escape risk.

-Other than the sweatshirt, Hilts does appear to wear military clothing - a pilot's leather bomber jacket and U.S. Air Force khaki trousers.
+The camp was in Germany, not Poland.
+As I previously mentioned, other than the sweatshirt, Hilts appears to wear military clothing - a leather pilot's bomber's jacket with military sleeve insignia, and U.S. Air Force khaki trousers.
 So not "hipster" '60s civilian clothing.
-The sweatshirt could be military appropriate and something Hilts had or acquired.
-It appears to be his only shirt.
+The sweatshirt could be military appropriate (even issued) and something Hilts acquired at a different camp.
+He arrived with a small duffel bag that presumably had some misc clothing.
 He and two other POWs are the only Americans and have different uniforms.
-The camp commandant, who apparently disdained Hitler and his Nazi minions, would decide what POWs were allowed to wear.
+The current camp commandant, who apparently disdained Hitler and his Nazi minions, would decide what POWs could wear.

 raywest